The following is an essay outline of “Women Empowerment in Pakistan”.

 i) Women empowerment is basically the creation of an environment where women can make independent decisions on their personal development as well as shine as equal in society.

 ii) Pakistan considered as one of the worst countries for women.

 A retrospective view of women empowerment and challenges in Pakistan with a phallocentric social fabric.

 ii) Women education and health generally neglected in past years.

-3. Steps were taken by women empowerment in recent years
+Steps taken by women empowerment in recent years

 a.
 Present government being a state party to the convention on the elimination of all forms of discrimination against women (CEDAW) leading the government to take measures to ensure women’s rights as envisaged in CEDAW.

 b.
 26 Shaheed Benazir Bhutto centers established during (2008-2013) for women for immediate relief to female victims of violence.

 c.
 Around 1 million women could receive direct assistance from BISP.

 d.
 Women in Distress and Detention Fund Act 2011 promulgated to provide financial and legal assistance to deserving women.